Jump to:

 Fit for Duty

 Students unable to meet these demands are not “fit for duty” and unable to participate in clinical/practicum experiences.
-If a student is not “fit for duty” due to a temporary physical or mental health issue, they must contact the Associate Dean to request an incomplete grade, withdraw from coursework, and/or leave of absence until “fit for duty”.
+If a student is not “fit for duty” due to a temporary physical or mental health issue, they must contact the Associate Dean to request an incomplete grade, withdrawal from coursework, and/or leave of absence until “fit for duty”.
 Such requests will be considered on a case-by-case basis.
 Documentation from a licensed health care provider indicating the student is “fit for duty” is required prior to returning to clinical activities.

 Walking/Standing